Ken Johnson (johnske01)

 - Died April 6, 2004 in Wichita, KS USA

 Ken Johnson was a left-hander who was signed out of high school in Topeka, KS by the St. Louis Cardinals as an amateur free agent before the 1941 season.
 The 18-year-old spent a not-so-hot first season with the Asheville Tourists of the class B Piedmont League in 1941, going 1-8 with a 5.54 ERA in 12 appearances.
 Johnson was back with the same club in 1942 and improved quite a bit, going 8-8 with a 4.32 ERA while pitching 123 innings.
-He was served with his induction papers in 1943 and wound up spending the next three seasons (1943-1945) in military services, serving with the United States Army in the South Pacific during World War II.
+He was served with his induction papers in 1943 and wound up spending the next three seasons (1943-1945) in military service with the United States Army in the South Pacific during World War II.

 Johnson went just 5-8 for the Phils in 1951, but three of his wins were shutouts.
 On March 21, 1952 Ken was selected off waivers by the Detroit Tigers from the Philadelphia club.
 He appeared in 9 games for the Tigers with no decisions.
 The Kansan finished up his pro baseball career with the Buffalo Bisons in 1953 and 1954 and the Toronto Maple Leafs in 1955 and 1956.